Search over 24 Akita dogs across Australia

 Training

-If you’ve adopted an Akita puppy, it’s vital that you train them early.
+If you’re thinking to buy or adopt an American Akita puppy, you should know the basics of training because it is vital that you train them early.
 Training can start as early as when they’re nine weeks old.
 This way, they won’t end up with bad habits like chewing or chasing other pets.

 Since they’re smart, they will need a great deal of interaction, discipline and love.
 Use positive training methods.